KLUE · Autonomous Reasoning Agent

 • CIS / NIST framework mapping

 Connect a repository.
-The agent traces injection sinks, spots custom logic bugs, and audits IaC for misconfiguration before deploy.
+The agent follows where untrusted input can reach, spots custom logic bugs, and checks your infrastructure configuration before deploy.

 • Custom logic flaws